 Artemis is committed to the responsible development of the Blackwater Project.
-The Company has engaged Terron to provide integrated ESG services and management training within the organization.
+The Company has engaged The Terron Group LLC ("Terron") to provide integrated Environmental, Social and Governance ("ESG") services and management training within the organization.
 Terron's support services are targeted to help Artemis advance Blackwater in adherence with the Equator Principles ("EP") and International Finance Corporation ("IFC") performance standards and to develop and align the Company's ESG practices and protocols in accordance with such standards.

-Terron is a woman-minority-owned consultancy whose managing partners have over 50 years of collective experience creating better shared outcomes for companies, communities, and the environment through high-impact ESG solutions.
+Terron's managing partners have over 50 years of collective experience creating better shared outcomes for companies, communities, and the environment through high-impact ESG solutions.
 Terron has extensive experience supporting projects globally and in British Columbia to adhere to EP and IFC standards.
 Terron performs its work acknowledging Indigenous Peoples Rights and reconciliation.